Discover your policy value in seconds:

-In some cases, those increases can be financially crippling.
+In some cases, premium increases can be financially crippling.
 For example, Transamerica made the news in 2016 when it increased premiums on its universal life policies by a staggering 38%.

-If you find that your life insurance premiums no longer fit your income or your budget is getting too tight to be comfortable, consider selling your life insurance, also known as a life settlement.
+If your life insurance premiums no longer fit your budget, consider selling your life insurance.
+Selling your life insurance for cash is known as a life settlement.

 In a life settlement, you sell your policy to a third-party company or investor who is not the original provider of the policy.
-The cash amount you’ll receive in the sale is typically based on your:
+The cash amount you receive is based on your:

 - Premium amount